What does Plus Cover mean?

 - It allows for artwork or images that span two adjacent pages (crossover images)

-- Plus Cover books are still ideal for mailing projects, though the total mass of the piece will need to be taken into account when designing, as the added weight of the cover can reduce the number of inside pages possible while still remaining within the grammage allowances for the different postal rates
+- Plus Cover books are still ideal for mailing projects.
+However, the total mass of the piece will need to be taken into account when designing, as the added weight of the cover can reduce the number of inside pages possible while still remaining within the grammage allowances for the different postal rates.

 What is the minimum number of pages that can be Saddle-Stitched for a Plus Cover Book?

 Saddle-Stitching requires the page count to be in multiples of four because there are 4 book pages printed on each sheet.
-As well, there need to be at least two sheets (8 pages) for the inside page portion of the book, so the minimum number would be 8 inside pages plus 4 covers pages, for a total of 12.
+There need to be at least two sheets (8 pages) for the inside of the book so that the minimum number would be 8 inside pages plus 4 covers pages, for a total of 12.